Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Deuteron

 In coordinate space, our models do not contain any oscillations in the wave function at intermediate or large $r$, unlike some chiral interactions developed in the past~\cite{Epelbaum:2004fk,Entem:2003ft}.
 Interactions at different cutoffs are identical at large $r$ but have different small-$r$ behavior.
-In the D-wave, the harder interactions, i.e. N$^3$LO$_{\rm LA}$-06 and N$^3$LO$_{\rm LA}$-07, lead to more pronounced peaks as compared to their softer counterparts N$^3$LO$_{\rm LA}$-08 and N$^3$LO$_{\rm LA}$-09.
-In momentum space, we see that the harder interactions generally have a more significant high-momentum tail which could have implications for the description of electron scattering experiments~\cite{CLAS:2020mom}.
+In the $D$ wave, the harder interactions, i.e., N$^3$LO$_{\rm LA}$-06 and N$^3$LO$_{\rm LA}$-07, lead to more pronounced peaks as compared to their softer counterparts N$^3$LO$_{\rm LA}$-08 and N$^3$LO$_{\rm LA}$-09.

 We have used the deuteron wave functions at \NNNLO to calculate other deuteron observables, which we show in Table~\ref{tab:deuteron}.
 We give results for both our Bayesian fits (at the 95\% CL) and least-squares fits.
-For the Bayesian fits, our results are in good agreement with the experimental data within theoretical uncertainties, except for the quadrupole moment.
+For the Bayesian fits, our results are in good agreement with the experimental data within theoretical uncertainties, except for the quadrupole moment which is to be expected since we do not take electromagnetic two-body currents into account.
 Note that the agreement between the median model predictions and the experiment is better for interactions with smaller coordinate space cutoffs.
 Furthermore, these harder interactions have smaller uncertainties, similar to what was observed in the phase shift analyses.
 The least-squares results are also in good agreement with the experimental data, and the agreement improves for harder interactions.
-Note that our interactions result in D-state probabilities $P_d \gtrsim 6\%$, which is larger that what has been found for other local \NNNLO interactions~\cite{Piarulli:2014bda,Saha:2022oep}.
+We note that, since we fit our interactions to the phase shifts in the $^3S_1$-$^3D_1$ channel, it is not surprising that we get reasonable deuteron properties.
+However, this calculation still serves as a valuable model check.
+Finally, note that our interactions result in $D$-state probabilities $P_d \gtrapprox 6\%$, which is larger that what has been found for other local \NNNLO interactions~\cite{Piarulli:2014bda,Saha:2022oep}.